yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 Although these changes were originally part of the `YFC` project, Blinkhawk decided to implement these changes now, in order to alleviate the problems related to the previous `GC` implementation.
 There is still a lot to come from this project, so please stay tuned for more information in future updates.
+Keep in mind, special case titles like `ASTRAL CHAIN` will still require 3GB or more of VRAM to properly opperate.

 On another hand, some titles, such as the `Super Mario 64` port (homebrew), would experience freezes in some GPU models (specially iGPUs).